bonitasoft/bonita-doc/md/log-in-and-log-out.md

 ## How to log in as a user

-If for example, you receive an email with a link to start a case or a task in the Bonita BPM Portal, you will need to log in.
+If for example, you receive an email with a link to start a case or a task in the Bonita Portal, you will need to log in.

 * Enter the login page url, `http://`_`hostname:port`_`/bonita/`, to get to the login page as a user.
 The default port number is 8080\.
 * In the user field, enter the **login**, and the **password** for this user.